Enhanced Skills Program: Low Risk Obstetrics Goals and Objectives

 Technical Skills:

-Performing Induction of Labour (Foley or Prostaglandins)
+Induction of Labour (Foley catheter, prostaglandins)

 Assessment of patients in labour (cervical assessment, determining rupture of membranes, interpretation of fetal monitoring)